lex-pec/jba-projects/README.md

-# jba-zookeeper-project
+# Zookeeper
 Provides a sustainable care of the animals in a zoo.

-It is a final part of the course on the JetBrains Academy.
+_It is a final part of the course on the JetBrains Academy._